Protecting Whales

 We hope that by compiling this unique resource, keeping it updated and making it available for free to everyone, we can help safeguard whale populations across the globe.

-The WSC Whale Chart, now in its second edition, is available for free to download below, and will be regularly updated.
+The WSC Whale Chart, first published in November 2023 and now in its second edition (October 2024) is available for free to download below, and will be regularly updated.

 WSC members are container and roll-on-roll off carriers, with vessels that transit waters across the globe.
 We work on the ocean and very much appreciate the need to protect whales.
 WSC works closely with NGOs to support research to understand everything we can about whales, in order to find the best ways to protect them.